 - paramList: pass in the transaction fee rate, external guide price, curve slippage factor in order, where:

-- External guide price: the unit is 18 - baseToken unit + quoteToken unit, external guide price is the ratio of base/quote two token price.
+- External guide price: the unit is 18 bits - baseToken unit + quoteToken unit, the external guide price is the ratio of the base token price to the quote token price.

-- Sliding point system: the unit is 18, the range is [0, 1e18], represents the degree of price curve fluctuation, where 0 is equivalent to the constant price of selling coins, 1e18 is the Uni-like price curve
+- Sliding point system: the unit is 18 bits, the range is [0, 1e18], representing the degree of price curve fluctuation, where 0 is equivalent to the constant selling price, 1e18 is the UniSwap-like AMM price curve

-- amountList: pass baseInAmount, quoteInAmount, baseOutAmount, quoteOutAmount in order (all considering their respective units), the first two represent the number of base and quote tokens injected into the private pool, before injection, the tokens need to be authorized to the The first two represent the number of base and quote tokens to be injected into the private pool, and the tokens need to be authorized to the
+- amountList: pass in baseInAmount, quoteInAmount, baseOutAmount, quoteOutAmount in order (all in their respective units).
+The first two represent the number of base and quote tokens to be deposited into the private pool, and the tokens need to be authorized to the

-DODOApprovecontract (see the contract information page for the address) before injection.
+DODOApprovecontract before they are deposited.
 Thus, the size of the private pool can be adjusted dynamically.

-- flag: mainly used for the interchange between ETH and WETH, where：
+- flag: mainly used for exchanges between ETH and WETH, where：

 - 0 means both base and quote are ERC20 tokens